skyiron/web/docs/testing/e2e-testing-standards.md

 - **Faster onboarding:** By following naming conventions, new contributors are onboarded more rapidly and feel comfortable enough to contribute to the codebase.

-Here are the test standards and guidelines we adhere to when creating Playwright tests at ownCloud.
+Here are the test standards and guidelines we adhere to when creating Playwright tests at OpenCloud.

 ## Folder Structure:
 - `tests/:`